codex-is/travel-api/README.md

   "discountedPrice": "$1000",
   "location": "Leh"
 }
-If not found: 404 Not Found
+If not found → 404 Not Found

 ✅ Status Codes
 200 OK – Successful request